w3c/wot-cg/Tutorials/whatiswot/website/docs/preliminary/OSI Layers.md

 Common protocols used in the Server-Client Model include HTTP, WebSocket, and CoAP.

 If server and client are very tightly coupled, it is very hard one to evolve independently from another.
 Architectures like REST address this issue by promoting loose coupling, a principle also embraced by WoT.
-The REST concept where every recource has URI is also a primary design choise of the WoT.
+The REST concept where every resource has URI is also a primary design choice of the WoT.

 ### Broker Client Model